• Skip to primary navigation

 • Keep an eye on your oven so the granola doesn't burn.

-• This recipe makes one single-serving jar, but you'll probably want to make a few extra!
+• This recipe makes one single serving jar, but you'll probably want to make a few extra!

 Variations & Toppings

 • Using a different yogurt: You can build your parfait with regular yogurt.
 The flavor and texture will not be quite the same, but delicious nonetheless.
 For a dairy-free yogurt parfait, use your favorite vegan yogurt.
-To make yogurt from scratch in the Instant Pot pressure cooker, go here!

 • Fruit toppings: If you're planning on making these ahead, it's best to use fruit enclosed in the skin, like raspberries and blueberries, because they won't have much moisture and make the granola soggy.
 You can also use blackberries, black raspberries, tangerine wedges, and whole strawberries.